ada-popovic/markdown_archive/README.md

 **Similar Objects in IISG**

-Apart from the Snowglobe With Marx And Engels, there are other objects connected to the German philosopher
+Apart from the *Snowglobe With Marx And Engels*, other untypical objects connected to the German philosopher can be found in the IISG archive, of which a selection is presented below.

 |![object1](https://github.com/ada-popovic/markdown_archive/blob/master/research/images/object1.jpg)|![object2](https://github.com/ada-popovic/markdown_archive/blob/master/research/images/object2.jpg)|![object3](https://github.com/ada-popovic/markdown_archive/blob/master/research/images/object3.jpg)|![object4](https://github.com/ada-popovic/markdown_archive/blob/master/research/images/object4.jpg)|
 |--|--|--|--|

-Seeing the mentioned snowglobe next to these objects, we cannot help, but notice that they are not primarily objects of preservation, but rather of mockery.
+Seeing the mentioned *Snowglobe* next to these objects, we cannot help, but notice that they are not primarily objects of preservation, but rather of mockery.

 In the modern age, after the fall of USSR, we are experiencing a new approach to the icons of communism, especially in post-soviet countries.
 Dictators (Stalin), leaders (Lenin) or idealists (Marx) are commodified and turned into symbols, often ending up as a low quality T-shirt print or edgy cup available online or next to major tourist attraction from Warsaw to Budapest.